Discover our new project – Renovating for the view, the light, the look and the people

-For the owners of this 1960s single-family home, the living space was too partitioned and the kitchen needed modifications to improve efficiency and appearance.
+For the owners of this 1960s single-family home, the living space was too compartmentalized, and the kitchen needed modifications to improve efficiency and appearance.

-Our designer quickly understood that the problem with the kitchen was not its size.
-It was large enough, but its “U” shape limited its use.
-By opening the kitchen to the living space, it solved both problems and our technical team took the opportunity to make their own recommendations.
+Our designer quickly realized that the kitchen’s problem wasn’t its size.
+It was big enough, but its “U” shape limited its use.
+By opening up the kitchen to the living space, she solved both problems, and our technical team took the opportunity to make its own recommendations.

 A central storage island

-The demolition of the partition between the kitchen and the dining room made it possible to make the space much larger, airy and bright.
-Everything is now part of a single living space, which makes the place friendlier for family and guests.
+The demolition of the partition between the kitchen and dining room has made the space much larger, airier and brighter.
+The whole area is now part of a single living space, making it more convivial for family and guests alike.

-To maximize storage, the central island does not have a lunch counter.
-The proximity of the dining room table facilitates its use both for daily meals and for entertaining friends.
+To maximize storage, the central island has no lunch counter.
+Its proximity to the dining room table makes it easy to use for both everyday meals and entertaining friends.

-Since it was a cathedral ceiling from the 1960s and these are prone to condensation problems, our technical team suggested a high-performance insulation method to make everything safe and durable.
-After three months of work, the owners now breathe in an open, airy and bright family environment.
-They are delighted and so are we.
+As the ceiling was a cathedral ceiling from the 60s, and as these are prone to condensation problems, our technical team suggested a high-performance insulation method to make everything safe and durable.
+After three months’ work, the owners now breathe in an open, airy and bright family environment.
+They’re delighted, and so are we.

 NEED HELP TO START YOUR PROJECT ?